 •Playing Cards of the Apaches: A Study in Cultural Adaptation, by Virginia Wayland, Harold Wayland, and Alan Ferg.
 (Screenfold Press, 2006; 320 pp.; 170 color photos, 30 historical photos, numerous line drawings, detailed index.)
 Nothing to do with dance, but a remarkable study of culture that I grew up with.

-Screenfold Press has closed its doors, and the book is difficult to find.
-We’ve noticed it on ebay recently.
+Screenfold Press has closed its doors, but the book can sometimes be found on ebay